 Examples: Cloudflare Content Delivery Network

-We use the term “containers as a service” to refer to services that help you manage the life cycle of software, usually in the form of portable format called containers.
 In this field it’s increasingly common to see providers who manage installations of large, open source projects like Kubernetes on your behalf – they take care of the platform, and you take care of the software for a specific application.
-In other scenarios,

 Examples: Syseleven Managed Kubernetes, Google App Engine

-Managed WordPress Hosting / WordPress as a Service
+Managed WordPress Hosting / WordPress-as-a-Service

 Examples: Pantheon WordPress Hosting, 34SP WordPress Hosting